dtmf/quadraphonic-trunked-radio-player/README.md

 The script's 4-channel raw audio output is sent to stdout, designed to be piped directly into ffmpeg for encoding and streaming.

+The script also generates a text file (active-talkgroups.txt) that can be used by ffmpeg to overlay a live list of currently active talkgroups onto a video stream.

 ## **Requirements**

 * Python 3